spack/spack/lib/spack/docs/workflows.rst

 Although simple load scripts like this are useful in many cases, they have some drawbacks:

-1. The set of modules loaded by them will in general not be consistent.
+1. The set of modules they load will generally be inconsistent.
 They are a decent way to load commands to be called from command shells.
 See below for better ways to assemble a consistent set of packages for building application programs.

-2. The ``spack spec`` and ``spack install`` commands use a sophisticated concretization algorithm that chooses the "best" among several options, taking into account ``packages.yaml`` file.
+2. The ``spack spec`` and ``spack install`` commands use a sophisticated concretization algorithm that chooses the best among several options, taking into account the ``packages.yaml`` file.
-   The ``spack load`` and ``spack module loads`` commands, on the other hand, are not very smart: if the user-supplied spec matches more than one installed package, then ``spack module loads`` will fail.
+   The ``spack load`` and ``spack module loads`` commands, on the other hand, are not very smart --- if the user-supplied spec matches more than one installed package, then ``spack module loads`` will fail.
 This may change in the future.
 For now, the workaround is to be more specific on any ``spack module loads`` lines that fail.